narula/narula.github.io/_posts/2026-09-07-liquid-hack.md

 created 4000 new units of money out of nowhere.
 At a high level, the range proof makes sure there are no negative numbers.

-Range proofs are expensive to verify, so it makes sense to cache them if you can.
+Range proofs are expensive to verify, so it makes sense to cache the output of verification if you can.
 This caching was [implemented incorrectly](https://github.com/ElementsProject/elements/commit/c26d719c29), and the whitehat hacker was able to cleverly circumvent the range